apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/Tracing.md

       ID  CLASS
       2   org.apache.htrace.core.LocalFileSpanReceiver

+If the cluster is Kerberized, the service principal name must be specified using `-principal` option.
+For example, to show list of span receivers of a namenode:

+    $ hadoop trace -list -host NN1:8020 -principal namenode/NN1@EXAMPLE.COM

+Or, for a datanode:

+    $ hadoop trace -list -host DN2:9867 -principal datanode/DN1@EXAMPLE.COM

 ### Starting tracing spans by HTrace API

 In order to trace, you will need to wrap the traced logic with **tracing span** as shown below.